Thousands have been evicted in the pandemic. Housing experts say Trump’s new ban is a temporary fix.

 Housing advocates predicted a tsunami of evictions would follow the July 24 expiration of a nationwide moratorium on booting occupants from most federally supported rentals.
 But on Tuesday, President Trump ordered the Centers for Disease Control and Prevention to “temporarily halt” pandemic-related evictions through the end of the year, a move he hoped would make his desire to protect citizens from evictions “unmistakably clear.”

 Housing advocates and public officials are still trying to work out what that means on the ground.
-Tenants will have to go through a lengthy application process where they attest to their loss of income, efforts to pay partial rent and that an eviction could leave them homeless.
+Tenants will have to go through a lengthy application process, attesting to their loss of income, efforts to pay partial rent and that an eviction could leave them homeless.

 Some housing advocates praised Trump’s move but said without rent relief or significant federal rental assistance beyond the $7 billion already allocated, the new moratorium would only delay, not prevent, the coming crisis.